 | The heated debate moment | Two guests disagreeing with intensity | 88 |

-When you host your next Riverside session, mentally flag these patterns as they happen.
+When you host your next recording session, mentally flag these patterns as they happen.
 Then prompt your guest to go deeper.
 "Wait — say that again, but really lean into it" is the most valuable sentence you can say as a podcast host in 2026, because it creates the exact kind of clip that breaks out on TikTok.

 Download the combined .mp4 at 1080p or 4K.
 4K gives sharper final clips but takes longer to upload.

-Go to clipspeed.ai, click "📁 Upload Your Video File," and select your Riverside .mp4.
+Go to clipspeed.ai, click "📁 Upload Your Video File," and select your episode .mp4.
 1080p 60-minute episodes are typically 2-4GB and upload cleanly.
 4K episodes run 6-10GB — for those, either use a local trim tool to split into halves or downscale to 1080p before upload (recommended — cuts upload time roughly in half with no visible quality loss on short-form output).

 While you grab coffee, ClipSpeedAI runs: